Viral video of moon rising over the North Pole is fake: Here’s how to tell - NewsBreak

 TAMPA, Fla. ( WFLA ) — If you’ve been on social media this week, you may have seen a video that claims to show the moon crossing the sky and blocking the sun over the North Pole.
 The video, which has been viewed millions of times already, is not real.

 The video was posted to Twitter early Tuesday morning and looks like it could be a scene from a Marvel or “Star Wars” movie.
 It shows what looks like the moon – extremely close to Earth – “rise,” then quickly move across the sky to block out the sun.
-The person who posted the video claimed it was a “breathtaking view” from the North Pole.6 Storm Team Starwatch: Why we couldn’t see the Starlink satellites plus what planets will be visible this week
+The person who posted the video claimed it was a “breathtaking view” from the North Pole.NASA’s SpaceX Crew-4 mission set to launch to ISS from Florida

 That “breathtaking view,” however stunning it may look, is fake.
 Here’s how you can tell it’s not real: